janaagaard75/skoleglaede-nu-bank/README.md

 Wallet with virtual money for [Skoleglæde.nu](https://skoleglæde.nu/).

-## Prerequisites

-Install `expo-cli` globally.

-    # Install expo-cli globally.
-Here done using Yarn - using npm is also possible.
-    yarn global add expo-cli

 ## Running the App

 Start the local server.
 This will give you a QR code that you can scan using the Expo Client app on your mobile device.